 By the time we left for home, Momma and Poppa had produced a clutch of eggs.
 Every year since, I’ve checked this nest and each year it’s filled with an Osprey family.

-I like to believe it’s always Oscar and Olive, the same pair I photographed last year and the year before.
+I like to believe it’s always Orlando and Olive, the same pair I photographed last year and the year before.
 Osprey couple mate for life, and are quite possessive of the same nesting site, migrating more than a thousand miles to return every year.

-This Spring, I was thinking “my” nest might be empty, when suddenly Olive’s head popped up, and, within seconds, as shown above, Oscar arrived!
+This Spring, I was thinking “my” nest might be empty, when suddenly Olive’s head popped up, and, within seconds, as shown above, Orlando arrived!
 And, much as I try to keep things objective here, I can’t help telling you—I felt a rush of warmth and tenderness at seeing my buds back at home, setting up the nursery.

-Minutes before, about a mile away, I had seen Oscar snatch a fish from the water.
+Minutes before, about a mile away, I had seen Orlando snatch a fish from the water.
 I figured he might be heading home next.
 And this is what he did.
 I couldn’t tell whether the fish was still in his talons, but it’s a pretty good bet—Ospreys are the only bird of prey to feed exclusively on fish, and they don’t swallow and regurgitate for their young.